TomCrypto/AntTweakBar.NET/README.md

 **Q**. *The AntTweakBar API lets you give identifiers to variables to refer to them later on.
 Is there an equivalent?*

 **A**.
 Yes, the variable instance itself.
 If you need to keep it around, do so.
-In many cases, though, you just need to set the variable up once at startup and then bind it to some concrete variable in your program via its `Changed` event, and can forget about it afterwards.
+In many cases, you just need to set the variable up once at startup and then bind it to some concrete variable in your program via its `Changed` event, and can forget about it afterwards.
 Note, though, that you can always emulate identifiers easily using, for instance, a dictionary from variable identifiers to variable instances.

 **Q**. *The AntTweakBar API has a handy mechanism to create/configure a variable from a definition string (e.g. `label=foo visible=false`).
 Can I do this with AntTweakBar.NET?*